-It also commonly results in serious dental complications.
+It also commonly results in severe dental complications.
 Saliva is your body’s natural defense against oral bacteria.
 When your mouth is dry, bacteria are free to grow, and the acid they secrete isn’t buffered, so it causes more damage to your teeth.
 So people with Sjögren’s syndrome are more likely to lose teeth.

 Concerns and Benefits of Dental Implants

 With these good results for dental implants, it’s hard to see the benefits of dentures for Sjögren’s syndrome patients.
-Dry mouth can significantly impact a person’s comfort and health with dentures.
+A dry mouth can significantly impact a person’s comfort and health with dentures.
 Irritation from partial dentures can be more serious in a person with dry mouth.
 And there’s a good chance that the impact partial dentures have on your natural teeth (wear and increased cavities) might be increased if you have dry mouth.

 Add this to the generally poor function and low satisfaction with partial dentures, and there seems to be little reason to pursue partial dentures for Sjögren’s syndrome patients.

 Dental Implants Are the Best Solution for Missing Teeth

 When considering dental implants, it’s important to take into consideration potential health conditions that can negatively impact your odds of success.
 Sjögren’s syndrome certainly has the potential to do that, but it seems like it’s not a major concern.